-I had $60 in the bank.
-I was carrying three people’s work.
+I noticed my team was carrying three people’s work.
 And I almost convinced myself I couldn’t lead and keep my family fed.
 But the problem wasn’t my calling.
 It was the absence of systems.
 So I rebuilt the structure around my leadership, got my time back, and learned how to lead without drowning in everybody else’s responsibilities.
 If you’re tired of carrying too much, let me show you how.

 Coaching pastors and church leaders since 2008.